mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

 Focused Run #:
   Focused workspace directory or selected with the help of browse button.
-  User may also select the file by simply entering the file run number, which is located within the focused output directory.
+  User may also select the file/s by simply entering the file run number or a range of consecutive run number separated by dash (`-`), for
+  example: "194547-194550" or "241391-241399".
+It is  compulsory for these file/s to be located within the focused output directory.
   Focused workspace can be generated with the help of :ref:`focus-Engineering_Diffraction-ref` tab, the output folder directory can be set in the :ref:`setting-Engineering_Diffraction-ref` tab under the *Focusing settings* section.
+  When a valid range of consecutive run numbers is given, the interface will automatically import and add the run number/s to the list on the right side of the graph, from where each run number can be selected from by click on it.
-  The interface will automatically select all the bank files found with the same run-number and update the Plot Bank combo-box and Bank list accordingly.
+  The interface will then automatically update the Plot Bank combo-box according to the bank files found for each entered/selected run-number.

 .. _ExpectedPeaks-Engineering_Diffraction-ref: